77 Travel Tattoos for Men

-If adventure is in your heart, you’ll want to tour these travel inspired ink ideas.
+If adventure is in your heart, you’ll want to tour these travel tattoo ideas.

-Just consider the words of the great French novelist Marcel Proust first, “The real voyage of discovery consist not in seeking new landscapes, but in having new eyes.”
+Just consider the words of the great French novelist Marcel Proust first, “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”

-As you take in these masculine designs you’ll find not only exceptional talent, but also plenty of curiosity-provoking meanings.
-From airplanes to passport stamps, postcards and more, each tattoo displays a different journey filled with its own unique experiences.
+As you take in these masculine designs, you’ll find not only exceptional talent but also plenty of curiosity-provoking meanings.
+From plane tattoos to ones showing passport stamps and postcards, each tattoo design displays a different journey filled with its own unique experiences.

-Of course, you can also be an airplane pilot and simply love your job too.
-Whatever the case, I’m sure you’ll appreciate some of these cool manly traveling themed tattoo styles below.
+Of course, you can also be an airplane pilot and simply love your job.
+Whatever the case, I’m sure you’ll appreciate some cool, manly traveling-themed tattoo styles below.

 Travel Tattoo Ideas